ruuda/rcl/docs/installation.md

     git clone https://github.com/ruuda/rcl.git
     git clone https://codeberg.org/ruuda/rcl.git

 RCL is written in Rust and builds with [Cargo][cargo].
-RCL specifies a compatible Rust toolchain in `rust-toolchain.toml`.
+The repository includes a `rust-toolchain.toml` file that specifies a compatible Rust version.
 When Cargo is managed by [Rustup][rustup], it will automatically fetch the right toolchain.
 To build:

     cargo build --release